 About Menus Of Change

-Menus of Change is an ongoing initiative composed of a variety of elements.
-At its core are our Principles of Healthy, Sustainable Menus.
+At the core of Menus of Change are our Principles of Healthy, Sustainable Menus.
 These provide chefs and foodservice leaders with menu and recipe guidance related to health and sustainability, along with business strategies that integrate both environmental and nutrition science imperatives.

-Each year, the Menus of Change Annual Report is developed in collaboration with leading scientists and business experts, who sit on the initiative's Scientific and Technical Advisory Council and Sustainable Business Leadership Council, to ensure the report reflects the most current and accurate evidence available.
+The CIA and Harvard Chan School host a leadership summit each June and produce an annual report on the future of food.
+Each year, the report is developed in collaboration with leading scientists and business experts from the two advisory councils, to ensure the report reflects the most current and accurate evidence available.
 Read our 2016 report, which includes a State of the Plate Dashboard showing the industry's progress on a set of critical issues at the intersection of public health and nutrition, environmental sustainability, and business.
 The report also includes analyses of those issues and case studies featuring companies that have successfully combined sustainability and profit.

 Throughout the year, we also publish frequent insights on news, research, and other happenings related to key issues and principles, as well as resources for foodservice professionals.
 Subscribe to our blog insights here.